Rebranding and new goals

 Direct challenges and future prospects

-Despite investing a lot of effort into implementing artificial intelligence into its search engine, Microsoft realized that competing with Google was not easy.
-With Google's search market share still holding over 91% after 10 months of launching the new Bing Chat, they decided to turn their attention to competing directly with ChatGPT, hoping to bring more benefits in the future.
+Despite investing a lot of effort in implementing artificial intelligence into the search engine, Microsoft realized that competing with Google was not easy.
+With Google's search market share still holding over 91% after 10 months of launching the new Bing Chat.
+Therefore, they decided to turn their attention to competing directly with ChatGPT, hoping to bring more benefits in the future.

 Source